 - Use appropriate font size: Make sure your text is large enough to read clearly on various media.
 For on-screen presentations, 18-24 points is a good size range.
 For print, 10-12 points should work well.
 Don’t forget to check how the text looks when it’s printed or zoomed in/out.

-- Example: The World Health Organization uses appropriate font sizes in its reports to ensure its data is accessible to a wide range of readers, including those with visual impairments.
+- Example: Health organizations use appropriate font sizes in their reports to ensure their data is accessible to a wide range of readers, including those with visual impairments.

 - Be mindful of color choices: Choose colors that provide sufficient contrast between your text and the background.
 This will help make your text more readable.
 For example, dark text on a light background or light text on a dark background.